 ECHINACEA Overview Information

-Echinacea is widely used to fight infections, especially the common cold and other upper respiratory infections.
+Echinacea is widely used to fight infections, especially the common cold, the flu, and other upper respiratory infections.
 Some people take echinacea at the first sign of a cold, hoping they will be able to keep the cold from developing.
 Other people take echinacea after cold symptoms have started, hoping they can make symptoms less severe.
-The people who use echinacea to treat symptoms have the right idea.
-Research to date shows that echinacea probably modestly reduces cold symptoms, but it’s not clear whether it helps prevent colds from developing.

-Echinacea is also used against many other infections including the flu, urinary tract infections, vaginal yeast infections, genital herpes, bloodstream infections (septicemia), gum disease, tonsillitis, streptococcus infections, syphilis, typhoid, malaria, and diphtheria.
+Echinacea is also used against many other infections including urinary tract infections, vaginal yeast infections, herpes, HIV/AIDS, human papilloma virus (HPV), bloodstream infections (septicemia), tonsillitis, streptococcus infections, syphilis, typhoid, malaria, ear infection, swine flu, warts, and nose and throat infections called diphtheria.

-Other uses not related to infection include chronic fatigue syndrome (CFS), rheumatism, migraines, acid indigestion, pain, dizziness, rattlesnake bites, and attention deficit-hyperactivity disorder (ADHD).
+Other uses include anxiety, low white blood cell count, chronic fatigue syndrome (CFS), rheumatoid arthritis, migraines, acid indigestion, pain, dizziness, rattlesnake bites, attention deficit-hyperactivity disorder (ADHD), and improving exercise performance.

-Sometimes people apply echinacea to their skin to treat boils, abscesses, skin wounds, ulcers, burns, eczema, psoriasis, UV radiation skin damage, herpes simplex, bee stings, and hemorrhoids.
+Sometimes people apply echinacea to their skin to treat boils, gum disease, abscesses, skin wounds, ulcers, burns, eczema, psoriasis, sun-related skin damage, herpes simplex, yeast infections, bee stings, snake and mosquito bites, and hemorrhoids.

 Commercially available echinacea products come in many forms including tablets, juice, and tea.

 There are concerns about the quality of some echinacea products on the market.
 Echinacea products are frequently mislabeled, and some may not even contain echinacea, despite label claims.
 Don't be fooled by the term "standardized."
 It doesn't necessarily indicate accurate labeling.
 Also, some echinacea products have been contaminated with selenium, arsenic, and lead.